aaronmams/jekyll-now/_posts/2017-04-19-United Airlines part 1: corporate socialists.md

 * United Airlines observers that a certain percentage of seats sold on flights go unfilled for various reasons
 * United formulates a profit maximizing response to this fact that involves selling more seats for a flight than physically exist on that airplane.
-* When United accepts your $D$ in exchange for an airline ticket what they are doing is tranferring ownership of a seat on an airplane to you.
+* When United accepts your paymetn of $X$ in exchange for an airline ticket what they are doing is tranferring ownership of a seat on an airplane to you.
 It is important to understand that, at this point in the transaction, United Airlines ultimately determines the market.
-They may be reacting to conditions of supply and demand present at the moment of purchase...but, in the end, they own the seat and they get to decide if the $D$ you are willing to pay meets their minimum willingness to accept.
+They may be reacting to conditions of supply and demand present at the moment of purchase...but, in the end, they own the seat and they get to decide if the $X$ you are willing to pay meets their minimum willingness to accept.
 * Implicit in UA's profit maximizing strategy is the possibility that they will 'overbook' the flight.
 * In the case that they overbook, they agree to 'buyback' the seat that they ceased to be owners of when they took your money.
 Here it is important to note that, at this point, you get to (should get to) determine the market.
 * On flight 3411 United found themselves in the position of having to buyback some seats on their aircraft.
-They reportedly started at $400 and found no takers.
+They reportedly started at 400 clams and found no takers.
-* I don't know what people paid for their seats on UA flight 3411 but [comparable tickets can be found on Kayak](https://www.kayak.com/flights/SDF-CHI/2017-05-24/2017-05-26) for around $300.
+* I don't know what people paid for their seats on UA flight 3411 but [comparable tickets can be found on Kayak](https://www.kayak.com/flights/SDF-CHI/2017-05-24/2017-05-26) for around 300.
 So, what United Airlines was faced with on Sunday, April 9, was a market that had changed.
 They probably sold a bunch of seats on that flight for $300 bucks then found out what the rest of us deal with every time we try to buy a Big Mac in an airport or a beer at a baseball game: markets aren't static.
-* United reportedly upped the ante to $800 bucks and still found no takers.
+* United reportedly upped the ante to 800 bucks and still found no takers.
 At this point, the point that irks me more than probably anything else in this story, they stopped bidding.
-* In plain language, United Airlines didn't think they should have to pay more than $800 for a seat on that plane.
+* In plain language, United Airlines didn't think they should have to pay more than 800 for a seat on that plane.

 In equally plain language: THAT'S BULLSHIT!
 Here is a short list of people who are routinely called socialists, communists, and lib snowflakes for making the exact same claim that United Airlines implicitly made when they refused to pay more than 800 large to buyback a seat they needed (i.e. "the price is more than I am willing to/able to pay, but the good is something I need really bad so somebody needs to do something!"):